differentprogramming/mps/readme.txt

 I already have one ready to fold in.
 A stack scanner that accepts nan-boxed pointers that are encoded in a somewhat different way than MPS is already set up for.
 Given the way user space pointers work in modern operating systems, the one's complement of a 64 bit user space pointer is a
 NaN and there couldn't be an easier, faster way to mask/unmask such a pointer.
-More on that later.
-There's more details (I also flip the high bit for reasons) and this all about details.

 Planned extensions: